On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: Convergence of the finite-volume scheme

 Note that one is able to control the deterministic rest $R_\sigma^\varphi$ since for any $\sigma=K|L\in\edgesint$, the orthogonality condition implies $x_L-x_K=\dkl\mathbf{n}_{K,\sigma}$, thus thanks to the Taylor formula there exists a constant $C_{\varphi}>0$ only depending on $\varphi$ such that for any $\sigma\in \edgesint$ one has

-Therefore, thanks to the Cauchy-Schwarz inequality and Lemma \ref{remarkuhnrboundintomega}, one finally obtains $\bullet$ Study of $S_{4,m}$: Adapting to the stochastic case arguments exposed in \cite{gal} p.774-776 in the deterministic and elliptic case, one shows that
+Therefore, using the fact that $\di\sum_{\sigma=K|L\in\edgesint}\frac{m_\sigma\dkl}{d}\leq |\Lambda|$, one finally obtains thanks to the Cauchy-Schwarz inequality and Lemma \ref{remarkuhnrboundintomega} $\bullet$ Study of $S_{4,m}$: Adapting to the stochastic case arguments exposed in \cite{gal} p.774-776 in the deterministic and elliptic case, one shows that

 To do so, we decompose the term

 in the following manner: $S_{4,m}=S_{4,m}-\tilde{S}_{4,m}+\tilde{S}_{4,m}-\hat{S}_{4,m}+\hat{S}_{4,m}$ where

 Firstly, one shows that $|S_{4,m}-\tilde{S}_{4,m}|$ tends to $0$ as $m$ goes to $+\infty$.
 Indeed, by noticing that